EclipseFdn/gerrit-eca-plugin/README.md

 * Is the email address they're committing with the same as the email address in LDAP?
 * Does the corresponding project group have push access on the Gerrit repository?

-Individual is not a committer, but has a CLA and is being reject:
+Individual is not a committer, but has a ECA and is being reject:
 * Is the email address they're committing with the same as the email address in LDAP?
-* Is the individual in the "Has CLA" LDAP group?
+* Is the individual in the "Has ECA" LDAP group?
-* Is the CLA associated with the right user id?
+* Is the ECA associated with the right user id?